LimitPoint/ScaleVideo/README.md

 ### ScaleVideoApp

-Videos to scale are imported from Files using [fileImporter] and exported to Files using [fileExporter]
+Videos to scale are imported from Files using [fileImporter] and exported to Files using [fileExporter].

+The scaling is monitored with a [ProgressView].

+The video and scaled video can be played with a [VideoPlayer].

 ### ScaleVideoObservable

+Creates the `ScaleAudio` object to perform the scaling operation and send progress back to the app.

+The `URL` of the video to scale is received from the file import operation and, if needed, downloaded with [startDownloadingUbiquitousItem] or security accessed with [startAccessingSecurityScopedResource].

 To facilitate exporting using `fileExporter` a [FileDocument] named `VideoDocument` is prepared with a [FileWrapper] created from the [URL] of the scaled video.